huangli712/ACFlow/docs/src/man/tricks.md

 1. It would be better to perform analytic continuation in Matsubara frequency axis, instead of imaginary time axis.
 See [`grid`](@ref grid) and [`ngrid`](@ref ngrid).

-2. Employ the MaxEnt solver for a fast analytic continuation task.
-And then the stochastic methods can be used to get a better spectrum.
+2. Employ the BarRat or MaxEnt solver for a fast analytic continuation task.
+And then the stochastic methods (the StochPX solver is preferred) can be used to get a better spectrum.
 See [`solver`](@ref solver).

 3. If the input data is broken or discontinuous, please setup the [`grid`](@ref grid) parameter correctly.